bhuvaneshs2712/bhuvaneshs2712/README.md

 - CSS: styling, responsive layout
 - JavaScript: interactivity and small animations
 - Font Awesome: icons
+ - Public APIs (beginner): fetching data and rendering it on the page
+ - Python (beginner): small scripts and utilities
+ - Selenium (beginner): open pages, click, fill forms

 ## 🚀 How to Run
 - Option 1: Download/clone the repo and open `index.html` in a browser